Climb Every Mountain

 Every Thursday, we will engage in a different Tabata workout!
 This week is, you guessed it, Mountain Climbers!
 See the video for an example of how to do mountain climbers.
 Get into push up position with your hands directly underneath your shoulders and your legs extended.
 Engage your core – ‘fighter abs’!
 During the work phase for 20 seconds, alternate running your knees into your chest.
 Be sure to keep your hips right in line with your shoulders.

 The best perk of Tabata?

 Your body KEEPS burning fat hours after a workout!

-You can download the Gymboss App to your smart phone.
+You can download an Interval Timer app to your smart phone.
 It’s a Tabata timer tells you when to start and stop after 20 seconds.